The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: The FURBY Sample and Observations

+To minimize optical biases in the association of each FRB to a host galaxy, we then follow-up the sample with a uniform suite of instruments to a common depth (i.e., a magnitude limited sample).
 The first set of FURBY criteria based on the CRAFT localization are imposed before imaging:

-\begin{enumerate} \item Galactic reddening must be $E(B-V) < 0.1 \, \rm mag$ as given by the dust maps from \cite{SchlaflyFinkbeiner2011}. \item The Galactic dispersion measure contribution must be $\dmmwism< 100\,\dmunits$ as computed using the model of \cite{ne2001}. \item There must be no nearby bright star which may interfere with host galaxy identification and spectroscopy\footnote{The radius affected by a bright star as a function of its magnitude is given as $\rm r \approx 1.8 + 0.4 × \exp[(20 - R)/2.05]\, \rm arcsec$ (see criterion 6 in \citealt{hjorth+2012}).}. \item The total $1\sigma$ uncertainty of the major axis of the FRB localization must be less than $0\farcs7$. \end{enumerate} These criteria mitigate against Galactic extinction and reduce ambiguity with host associations \citep{tb2017,path}.
+\begin{enumerate} \item Galactic reddening must be $E(B-V) < 0.1 \, \rm mag$, as given by the dust maps from \cite{SchlaflyFinkbeiner2011}. \item The Galactic dispersion measure contribution must be $\dmmwism< 100\,\dmunits$, as computed using the model of \cite{ne2001}. \item There must be no nearby bright star that may interfere with host galaxy identification and spectroscopy\footnote{The radius affected by a bright star as a function of its magnitude is given as $\rm r \approx 1.8 + 0.4 × \exp[(20 - \textit{R})/2.05]\, \rm arcsec$ (see criterion 6 in \citealt{hjorth+2012}).}. \item The total $1\sigma$ uncertainty of the major axis of the FRB localization must be less than $0\farcs7$. \end{enumerate} These criteria mitigate against Galactic extinction and reduce ambiguity with host associations \citep{tb2017,path}.

-FURBY candidates passing these criteria were observed in the $R$ and $K_{\rm s}$ bands using the VLT FOcal Reducer/low dispersion Spectrograph 2 (FORS2) and High Acuity Wide-field K-band Imager (HAWK-I; with the Ground-layer Adaptive optics Assisted by Laser (GRAAL) system) imagers, respectively.
+FURBY candidates passing these criteria were observed in the $R$ and $K_{\rm s}$ bands using the VLT FOcal Reducer/low dispersion Spectrograph 2 (FORS2) and High Acuity Wide-field \textit{K}-band Imager (HAWK-I; with the Ground-layer Adaptive optics Assisted by Laser system), respectively.
 The imaging procedure, data reduction, astrometric and flux calibration, and host galaxy photometry followed the process laid out in \citet{Marnoch2023} with typical $5\sigma$ depths of $R\sim26.5$\,mag and $K_{\rm s}\sim23.5$\,mag in a $1''$~diameter circular aperture.

 The $R$-band images were then used to perform a Probabilistic Association of Transients to their Hosts (PATH; \citealt{path}) analysis to determine the most likely host in each case.
-We use the standard priors commonly adopted in the literature (e.g., \citealt{Sharma2024,Hewitt2024}) which include the inverse magnitude candidate prior and the exponential profile offset prior with a scale factor of 0.5 \citep{shannon2025} truncated at six effective radii.
+We use the standard priors commonly adopted in the literature (e.g., \citealt{Sharma2024,Hewitt2024}), which include the inverse magnitude candidate prior and the exponential profile offset prior with a scale factor of 0.5 \citep{shannon2025} truncated at six effective radii.
 Two further criteria were then imposed based on the imaging results to trigger spectroscopic follow up: